-Loss on debt extinguishment reflects the debt transaction activity we executed in the first quarter of 2016 to reposition the maturity profile of our debt and reduce potentially dilutive shares.
-We purchased a portion of our outstanding debt at amounts above our carrying value for our 5% Convertible Senior Notes (5% Notes) and above fair value for our Convertible Junior Subordinated Debentures (9% Debentures), resulting in the recognition of losses.
+Loss on debt extinguishment during the three and six months ended June 30, 2016 reflects the repurchases we executed in the first half of 2016 to reposition the maturity profile of our debt and reduce potentially dilutive shares.
+We purchased a portion of our outstanding debt at amounts above our carrying value for our 5% Convertible Senior Notes (5% Notes) and above fair value of the liability component for our Convertible Junior Subordinated Debentures (9% Debentures), resulting in the recognition of losses.
 See Note 3 - "Debt" to our consolidated financial statements for further discussion of the accounting for these transactions.
 Further, we will continue to assess opportunities to enhance our capital position, improve our debt profile and liquidity, and reduce potential dilution through additional debt transactions, which could result in additional losses in 2016.

-The difference in Provision for taxes in 2016 compared to 2015 reflects the change in our tax position; 2015 included a valuation allowance against our deferred tax assets while 2016 did not.
+The difference in Provision for taxes in the three and six months ended June 30, 2016 compared with the prior year reflects the change in our tax position; 2015 included a valuation allowance against our deferred tax assets while 2016 did not.
 Because there is no longer a valuation allowance our 2016 results reflected a full tax provision.

-See "Results of Consolidated Operations" below for additional discussion of our results for the first quarter of 2016 compared to the prior year.
+See "Results of Consolidated Operations" below for additional discussion of our results for the second quarter and first six months of 2016 compared to the prior year periods.